Molecules in stars

 Stellar molecules are molecules that exist or form in stars.
 Such formations can take place when the temperature is low enough for molecules to form – typically around 6000 K or cooler.
 Otherwise the stellar matter is restricted to atoms and ions in the forms of gas or – at very high temperatures – plasma.

 Background

 Matter is made up by atoms (formed by protons and other subatomic particles).
-When the environment is right, atoms can join together and form molecules, which give rise to most materials studied in materials science.
+When the environment is right, atoms can join and form molecules, which give rise to most materials studied in materials science.
 But certain environments, such as high temperatures, don't allow atoms to form molecules, as the environmental energy exceeds that of the dissociation energy of the bonds within the molecule.
 Stars have very high temperatures, primarily in their interior, and therefore there are few molecules formed in stars.

 By the mid-18th century, scientists surmised that the source of the Sun's light was incandescence, rather than combustion.